University of St. Thomas School of Law: Mentor Externship Program

 Students at St. Thomas Law participate in a mentor externship program where students are partnered with lawyers and judges to experience the law in practice.
+The Mentor Externship Program matches each J.D. student with a mentor during all three years of law school.
 St. Thomas Law is one of two law schools in the country that offer more externships than full-time enrollment.
 In 2005, the Mentor Externship Program was awarded the E. Smythe Gambrell Professionalism Award by the American Bar Association Standing Committee on Professionalism.
-It was ranked the #1 law school in the nation for having the most externship placements per full-time student in 2010, 2011 and 2013.
-(The Mentor Externship Program matches each J.D. student with a mentor during all three years of law school.)
+It was ranked the No. 2 law school in the nation for practical training by National Jurist in 2024.
+St. Thomas Law has been ranked among the top three law schools in this category since 2014.

 Clinics

-In 2016, for the first time, St. Thomas Law ranked in the U.S. News & World Report "Best Law Clinics" at #27.
+In 2016, for the first time, St. Thomas Law ranked in the U.S. News & World Report "Best Law Clinics" at No. 27.

 Employment outcomes and cost

-According to St. Thomas's ABA-required employment disclosures, 54.9% of the Class of 2017 obtained full-time, bar-passage required jobs within 9 months of graduation.
-St. Thomas Law's Law School Transparency under-employment score is 21.7%, indicating the percentage of the Class of 2016 who were unemployed, pursuing an additional degree, or working in a non-professional, short-term or part-time job 10 months after graduation.
+According to St. Thomas's ABA-required employment disclosures, 92.5% of the Class of 2023 obtained full-time, bar-passage required jobs within 10 months of graduation.
+St. Thomas Law's Law School Transparency under-employment score is 7.5%, indicating the percentage of the Class of 2023 who were unemployed, pursuing an additional degree, or working in a non-professional, short-term or part-time job 10 months after graduation.

-Tuition at St. Thomas School of Law for the 2016–17 academic year is $39,870.
-The estimated cost-of-living for St. Thomas students is $20,641.
+Tuition at St. Thomas School of Law for the 2024–25 academic year is $24,636 per term.